EU parliament backs copyright bill targeting US tech giants

-STRASBOURG, France — European Union lawmakers approved a copyright directive Tuesday to give writers and artists more protection of their creative rights and incomes, an intensely contentious measure that could have major trans-Atlantic implications for American technology companies.
+STRASBOURG, France — European Union lawmakers approved a copyright directive Tuesday intended to give writers and artists more protection of their creative rights and incomes.
+But outspoken critics say the contentious measure could have major implications for US tech companies and could censor anyone who posts on the internet.

 The European Parliament voted 348-274 to pass the online copyright bill, with 36 abstentions.
 Opponents argued the legislation, which had been in the works for three years, would stifle freedom and creativity online.
 The EU’s member countries gave the measure preliminary approval in February and have final reviews set for next month.

-If the directive is enacted, companies such as Apple, Facebook and Google parent company Alphabet likely would have to pay European artists more and do more to keep work that appears online from being used without permission.
+The directive largely updates existing copyright law.
+If enacted, companies such as Apple, Facebook and Google parent company Alphabet likely would have to pay European artists more and do more to keep work that appears online from being used without permission.

-The most controversial section would make companies responsible for copyrighted material that is uploaded to their online platforms.
+But two sections of the legislation have become particularly controversial — one because it would make companies responsible for proactively filtering out copyrighted material that is uploaded to their online platforms.
+The other concerns how information from news organizations is linked and quoted.

 “Web giants have been able to benefit from content created in Europe by paying derisory taxes, transferring huge profits to the U.S. or China,” European Parliament President Antonio Tajani said.
 “Parliament has chosen to put an end to the existing digital Wild West.”

-Lobbying against the bill by internet giants was said to be so intense even after EU members gave their provisional support that passage wasn’t viewed as a sure thing Tuesday.
+Lobbying against the bill by internet giants was said to be so intense that even after EU members gave their provisional support, passage wasn’t viewed as a sure thing Tuesday.
+More than 5 million people signed an online petition trying to prevent the directive from passing, saying the measures would unfairly censor posts online.

+The directive would put the legal onus on companies to ensure that copyrighted material was not being uploaded to their sites — including through user posts on sites like Facebook and YouTube, said Gus Rossi, global policy director at Public Knowledge, a nonprofit that advocates for an open internet.

+Companies are not required to, but would likely have to monitor for that by using artificial intelligence systems that are taught to recognize known copyrighted materials, he said.

 German EU lawmaker Axel Voss, who was the bill’s lead backer, let out a massive sigh when the vote tally flashed up on a screen inside the European Parliament building in Strasbourg, France.